rnett/krosstalk/README.md

 Ktor client and server and Kotlinx Serialization plugins are provided, along with [instructions on how to write your own](./WRITING_PLUGINS.md).

+### Compatibility

+Krosstalk is currently not compatible with Compose, because their compiler plugin does some weird stuff.
+To get around this, put all your Krosstalk stuff in other modules and depend on it in the modules with the compiler plugin applied.

 ## Artifacts

 ### Core ([Docs](https://rnett.github.io/krosstalk/release/core/index.html))